leopph/graphics-api-tests/README.md

 ## D3D12
 The D3D12 project contains implementations for
 - vertex pulling
-- classic bindful resources
+- bindful descriptors
-- HLSL 5.1 dynamic resource indexing
+- bindless descriptors using SM 5.1 dynamic indexing and unbounded arrays
-- SM 6.6 dynamic resources (ResourceDescriptorHeap and SamplerDescriptorHeap)
+- bindless descriptors using SM 6.6 dynamic resources
 - etc.

 These can be toggled using macros.
 See *main.cpp* for more details.